Roxburgh Dam: Call for tenders to contract the dam

 After negotiations with Hannen, Holland & Cubitts of England who were joined by S A Conrad Zschokke a revised bid was received and on that basis a contract with a target estimate of £8,289,148 and a 4% fee of £331,566 was awarded on 25 July 1952.
 The contract had provision for a bonus of £350,000 for early completion.
 There was a penalty for late division of the river and a £1000 penalty for each day past July 1955 that the power station was not ready for service.
 The target completion date was 1 June 1955.

 By late August 1952 the Ministry of Works had completed the two cableways that were to be used to carry concrete to the workface.
-To manufacture concrete on site the Ministry of Works purchased a Johnson concrete batching plant that had been used by the United States Navy in the reconstruction of Pearl Harbour after the Japanese attack in 1941.
+To manufacture concrete on site the Ministry of Works purchased a Johnson concrete batching plant that had been used by the United States Navy in the reconstruction of Pearl Harbor after the Japanese attack in 1941.
 This came into operation in early April 1953.
 Upon completion of Roxburgh the plant was transported first to Benmore power station and then later to Aviemore power station and the Pukaki dam to mix aggregate for the penstocks, spillways and other concrete structures.

 The consortium bought from overseas 82 engineers, supervisors and administration staff and 322 workmen to the project and took over the civil aspects from the Ministry of Works on 29 Sept 1952.
 By this stage the Ministry of Works had completed the diversion channel and the consortium also took over these workers.

 Prior to their involvement with the Roxburgh project Hannen, Holland & Cubitts experience had been limited to commercial and residential buildings.
 Zschokke who had expertise in the construction of hydraulic structures were limited to only providing engineering services while Cubitts personnel filled all the management roles.